 Artful arrangement and variety: Arrange your chosen ingredients on the board one at a time, placing them thoughtfully for visual effect.
 Start with the larger items like cheeses – we recommend a combination of cheeses to add colour and texture, so you might include a soft cheese like brie, a blue cheese for colour and depth of flavour, and a harder selection for texture like vintage cheddar or gouda.
 Next add your meats – aim for approximately one meat for every two cheeses, and layer them in slices so it’s easy for your guests to grab a single slice.

 Enhance with detail: Add in a selection of crackers and breads so you have varying textures, then fill in the gaps with smaller bites like grapes, cherries, blueberries and nuts.
 Tip – if you include sliced apple or pear, brush them with a little lemon juice to prevent them from discolouring.
 Fill your ramekins with dips, hummus, or salty foods like olives or pretzels, and add finishing touches like fresh herbs, drizzles of honey, or artistic knife cuts.
 Presentation matters, so let your inner artist shine through.
 Pour a glass of wine to complement your platter, and enjoy!

 Choose a spicy yet juicy red like Grenache for a perfectly balanced partner to a range of salami from mild through to spicy.

-Sangiovese falls in the spicy middle ground of the red varieties ensuring a savoury pairing when enjoyed with cured meats.
+Sangiovese falls in the spicy middle ground of the red varieties ensuring a savoury pairing when enjoyed with cured meats like jamón and prosciutto.

-Robust reds such as Malbec are classically matched with spicy pork-based sausages.
+Robust reds, such as Malbec, are classically matched with spicy pork-based sausages like chorizo.

-Pair with: Pinot Noir, also great with Chardonnay and Nero d’Avola.
+Best pairings with pork charcuterie: Pinot Noir, Chardonnay and Nero d’Avola.

 For more great food and wine combinations, be sure to check out our dedicated Food and Wine Pairing pages.